KelvinTegelaar/CIPP/setup/installation/addyourself.md

 * Add the `admin` role for your user.

 After logging in succesfully, you may move on to the next part of setup by clicking the button below.

+{% hint style="info" %} It is completely normal to see errors when you first log into the portal.
+Please continue following the documentation step by step.  {% endhint %}